• Wed. Oct 8th, 2025

 A STRUCTURE OF DEFENSIVE CAPABILITIES

-A fierce battle ensued and although the British eventually captured the Cape Mortella Tower, they had suffered heavy losses and incurred several casualties.
-The defensive capabilities of the structure were obviousa and the British were so impressed that they decided to use similar structures for their defences and went on to build several of these small defensive structures en-masse all over their colonial empire.
+The British realised the full potential of these structures mainly during the French Revolutionary Wars.
+This came about after the Cape Mortella Tower was besieged by two British warships during the siege of Saint-Florent in 1794.
+The defensive capabilities of the structure were recognised after a fierce battle ensued.
+Although the British eventually captured the tower, they had suffered heavy losses and incurred several casualties.
+The British were so impressed that they decided to use similar structures for their own defences.
+They went on to build several of these small defensive structures en masse all over their colonial empire.

 A THREAT OF INVASION